A Tracy man is under arrest on suspicion of killing a man believed to have stabbed two other people at a local bar early Wednesday morning.

 Officers responding to the bar found two people with stab wounds.
 They were both taken to hospitals and are expected to recover.

-Flores-Gonzales who allegedly stabbed them fled, and police reported that another bar patron chased him to the nearby hotel, where the two got into a fight in the lobby.
+The person who allegedly stabbed them fled, and police reported that another bar patron chased him to the nearby hotel, where the two got into a fight in the lobby.
 Flores-Gonzales suffered major injuries, was rushed to a local hospital and later died from those injuries.
-Police did not specify what type of injuries the man had.
+Police did not specify what type of injuries he had.

 Miranda-Lick is scheduled for a hearing at 1:30 p.m.
 Friday in the Manteca branch of the San Joaquin County Superior Court.
 He is being held without bail in San Joaquin County Jail.